Air quality: India third most polluted country after Bangladesh and Pakistan in 2023, says report

 Twelve out of the world’s 15 most polluted cities are in India, with Bihar’s Begursarai recording the poorest air quality of any metropolitan region globally.

-India was the third most polluted country globally in 2023 with regard to air pollution, according to the sixth Annual World Air Quality Report released on Tuesday by the Swiss technology company IQ Air.
+India was the third most polluted country globally in 2023 with regard to air pollution, according to the sixth Annual World Air Quality Report released on Tuesday by the Swiss technology company IQAir.

 Bangladesh was the top ranking country followed by Pakistan.